 North Pole – Santa’s Workshop – Built in 1956, the North Pole is a Christmas themed amusement park that’s open from mid May through Xmas Eve.

-Pikes Peak Hill Climb – It’s the second oldest car race in the United States, held in late June.
+Jun – Pikes Peak International Hill Climb – It’s the second oldest car race in the United States, held in late June.
 It was founded by Spencer Penrose in 1916.

 Things to do near Cascade